≡ Menu

 #9.
 Legacy building.

-With this one, let’s just assume that you never marry or have a child (which isn’t necessarily a bad thing).
+With this one, let’s assume you never marry or have a child (which isn’t necessarily bad).
 For some, however, it does leave one feeling like maybe they didn’t leave their “mark” on this world.
 In cases like these, some single individuals may choose to purchase a life insurance policy and make the beneficiary of their policy their:

 • Alma mater,